All Episodes

 No, it looks like it was a completely different leak.

-You know, I gotta tell you something.
+You know, I got to tell you something.

 We're really gonna lose it.

-Well, I think I would put James Comey at the top of the list, not just for stealing government documents and then leaking them to unauthorized individuals to prompt the appointment of the special counsel.
+Well, I would put James Comey at the top of the list, not just for stealing government documents and then leaking them to unauthorized individuals to prompt the appointment of the special counsel.

-He is longtime good buddy.
+He is a longtime good buddy.

-But I mean, Comey signed off on that first FISA warrant using unverified information.
+But, I mean, Comey signed off on that first FISA warrant using unverified information.

 The FBI regulations specifically state you may only use verified information in a FISA warrant application.